Barbara Carnevali

 Biography

 Barbara Carnevali is Full Professor in Philosophy at the École des Hautes Études en Sciences Sociales (EHESS) in Paris.
-She studied at the Scuola Normale Superiore di Pisa, Italy, and completed her training in the US (Fulbright Fellow at the University of Chicago) and in France (Post doc at the Sorbonne University).
-She has been a fellow at the Institut of Advanced Studies in Paris and at the Italian Academy for Advanced Studies at Columbia University.
-She is a member of the European Journal of Philosophy editorial board and scientific curator of the Italian Philosophy Festival.
+She studied at the Scuola Normale Superiore di Pisa and completed her training in the United States (Fulbright Fellow at the University of Chicago) and in France (Postdoctoral Fellow at the Sorbonne).
+She has been a fellow at the Institut d'Études Avancées in Paris and at the Italian Academy for Advanced Studies at Columbia University.
+She is a member of the European Journal of Philosophy and the journal Intersezioni, and is scientific curator of the FestivalFilosofia in Modena.
+She is a columnist for the daily newspaper La Stampa.